-Romanian cake Regina Maria or Queen Mary, a decadent yet easy to make a cake with a walnut base and a chocolate buttercream topping.
+Romanian cake Regina Maria or Queen Mary is a decadent yet easy-to-make cake with a walnut base and a chocolate buttercream topping.

-Prajitura Regina Maria is another famous and very old Romanian cake recipe, just like Greta Garbo Cake.
+Prajitura Regina Maria, or Romanian Queen Mary Cake, is another famous and very old Romanian cake recipe, just like Greta Garbo Cake, Chocolate Cake Boema, or Harlequin.

-You could probably find a recipe for this cake in any old recipe notebook of a long-gone grandmother or great aunt in Romania, it is one of those typical Romanian cakes that anybody with a bit of interest in baking or eating cake knows.
+You could probably find a recipe for this cake in any old recipe notebook of a long-gone grandmother or great-aunt in Romania.
+It is one of those typical Romanian cakes that anyone interested in baking or eating cake knows.

-Not sure actually.
-I've really tried to find something to explain the name of this chocolate buttercream cake, but no success.
-I only know that the Marie in question was the Queen Marie of Romania, the wife of King Ferdinand of Romania, who ruled Romania between 1914 and 1927.
+I've tried to find the origin of this chocolate buttercream cake's name but with no luck.
+All I know is it's named after Queen Marie of Romania, wife of King Ferdinand, who ruled from 1914 to 1927.

-Maybe it was her popularity that enticed a pastry chef to create a cake named after her or maybe she used to enjoy eating a cake made in this manner.
+Marie, the daughter of Prince Alfred, Duke of Edinburgh (Queen Victoria's son), was very popular in Romania.
+Perhaps her popularity inspired a pastry chef to create a cake in her honor, or maybe she simply enjoyed a cake made this way.

-However, this cake is indeed a royal delight. 🙂 The delicious walnut base made only with the egg whites and lots of roasted walnuts, which give it an amazing flavor is topped with a luscious chocolate cocoa buttercream layer and finished with even more chocolate in form of a shiny ganache.
-I am talking about real royal decadence here. 🙂
+Regardless, this cake is truly fit for royalty!
+The delightful walnut base, made with egg whites and plenty of roasted walnuts for amazing flavor, is topped with a rich chocolate cocoa buttercream layer and finished with a shiny ganache.
+It's a decadent treat fit for a queen!

-- The base of the cake and the chocolate mixture for the buttercream can be made a day in advance, they will need their time to cool completely anyway.
+Make in advance: You can prepare the cake base and chocolate mixture for the buttercream a day ahead, as they need to cool completely.

-- Make sure that the bowl and the beaters of the mixer are very clean when you beat the egg whites.
-Any trace of fat will prevent them from getting stiff.
+Egg whites: Ensure the bowl and beaters are very clean when beating egg whites - any fat will prevent them from stiffening.

-- Prajitura Regina Maria keeps well in the fridge for at least 3-4 days.
-Keep in airtight containers and remove them the fridge about 30 minutes before serving.
+Prajitura Regina Maria stays fresh in the fridge for 3-4 days.
+Store it in airtight containers and take it out about 30 minutes before serving.

 Romanian Cake Regina Maria